galdor/rebar3-templates/README.md

 contain exactly what you want.

 # Templates
-- `nm-service`: an OTP application for a stand-alone server.
 - `nm-app`: an OTP application for a library to be included in another application.